-This section of our documentation goes into detail on the various features of VS Code extensibility.
+This section of our documentation goes into detail on the various features of Visual Studio Code extensibility.
 It's worth reviewing the introduction on the extensions as well as going through the 'Hello World' example before digging in too deeply here.

 The Extensibility Reference Documents